FabioSVBBD/CollatzConjecture/README.md

 Finds the Total Stopping Time of a Number ```n``` in ```3x+1```.

 ## Notes
-Seems to be the case that memoization is not the best method even for numbers close to ```2^64``` \
+Seems to be the case that memoization is not the best method even for numbers close to ```2^64``` and far beyond

-There is three commands available after build:
+There are three commands available after build:
 1. ```brute```   - Fast, Single Threaded, supports 64 bit integers
 2. ```brute2```  - Fast, Single Threaded, supports literally every integer > 0
 3. ```collatz``` - Slow, Multithreaded, supports 64 bit integers, but is just too slow